vianaxx/-churn-analysis-databel/README.md

 # 📊 Customer Churn Analysis – Power BI Case Study (DataCamp)

-This project was developed as part of the **"Reducing Customer Churn in Power BI"** case study on [DataCamp](https://www.datacamp.com/).
+This project was developed as part of the **"Case Study: Analyzing Customer Churn in Power BI"** case study on [DataCamp](https://www.datacamp.com/).
 The objective is to apply real-world Power BI skills to analyze the customer churn rate of a fictional telecom company called **Databel**.

 ---